-We assessed each method’s ability to estimate the joint risk using calibration and discrimination.79 Calibration was assessed in a validation cohort of size 1,000 generated using the same DGM as the development dataset.
+We compared each method’s ability to estimate the set of points PTA≤3653, TB≤3653X by assessing moderate calibration.79 Calibration was assessed in a validation cohort of size 1,000 generated using the same DGM as the development dataset.
 A new validation dataset was simulated for every development dataset.
 We generated flexible calibration curves by regressing the true risks on the predicted risks using a linear model with multiple fractional polynomials.
-True risks were calculated as a function of the DGM using the process given in Appendix S1.
-While in practice one would regress on the observed outcomes themselves, the simulation allows us to regress on the underlying true risk thereby giving a more accurate assessment of calibration.
+True risks under each DGM were calculated using the process given in Appendix S1.
+While in practice one would regress on the observed outcomes themselves, the simulation allows us to regress on the underlying true risk, thereby giving a more accurate assessment of calibration.
 The resulting curves gave the observed (true) risk as a function of predicted risk.
 We report the (pointwise) median and 5th/95th percentile of the calibration plots across the 1,000 simulation iterations.
 Throughout this paper we refer to the median calibration curve and 5 – 95 percentile range in calibration curves across the 1000 iterations as ‘average calibration’ and ‘calibration variation’ respectively.
 A detailed process for producing these calibration plots is given in Appendix S1.
-80Discrimination was assessed in the validation cohort using Harrell’s C.76
+Discrimination was assessed in the validation cohort using Harrell’s C statistic.80

+There are two points of clarification with regards to calibration as a performance measure.
+Firstly, note that calibration is defined as the difference between the predicted risks and observed risks (or event rates) in a cohort of interest.
+In this simulation, the estimand itself are the “observed risks”, and the predicted risks from each method are the “predicted risks”.
+We therefore reason that the average calibration curve in this simulation is analogous to bias.
+Similarly, the calibration variation is analogous to the standard error of the estimator of the risk.
+Secondly, note that the estimand in this simulation is a set of points.
+Therefore rather than presenting the bias in the estimation of a single estimand, our bias is presented as a line over the range of predicted risks.
+There is also a different level of variability at each point along this line.
+For example when individuals have very low predicted risks (near 0), we will expect to see less calibration variation than when predicted risks are bigger.

 Simulation results

 Discrimination

-For all scenarios the discrimination of all methods were similar (Supplementary Tables S4.1 – S4.10), meaning each method risk-ranked individuals in a similar order.
-For scenarios LN and LL, N = 1000 only, there was a small drop in the discrimination of the joint-o and msm methods.1,2,81,82
+For all scenarios the discrimination of all methods were similar (Supplementary Tables S4.1 – S4.14), meaning each methods ability to risk-rank individuals was similar.
+For scenarios LN and LL, N = 1000 only, there was a small drop in the discrimination of the dual-outcome and msm methods.
+This simplifies the discussion greatly.
+Both calibration and discrimination are seen as highly valuable performance metrics to report.1,2,81,82 However each may be more important in different clinical settings.
+For example, if the clinical strategy is to treat all individuals over a certain risk threshold with a low-cost intervention(such as statins), then calibration may be more important than discrimination.
+However, if there is limited resources and an intervention can only be given to a fixed number of individuals who would all benefit from the treatment (say a diagnostic operation), then discrimination is arguably more important, to ensure the highest risk individuals receive the treatment first.
+Given the similar level of discrimination of every method, we do not have to weigh up the importance of calibration vs discrimination, as there are no scenarios where a method outperforms the others with respect to calibration but performs worse with respect to discrimination.
+We therefore focus on the calibration for the remainder of the results section.

 Calibration